Los Angeles Pregnancy Discrimination Lawyer

 The eligibility requirements are the same as those for the CFRA, however, the employee must work for an employer with 50 or more employees.
 If eligible, the employer must maintain the employee’s health benefits for the duration of FMLA.

-The Essential Elements of a Pregnancy Discrimination Claim
+The Essential Elements of a Pregnancy Discrimination Claim in Los Angeles

 Proving pregnancy discrimination claims can be challenging, but with the right legal team and evidence, it is possible.
 Employees can help their case by collecting documents and keeping a record of any evidence that supports their claim, such as emails, text messages, performance evaluations, witnesses, or their written requests related to their pregnancy.
-They can also consult with an experienced discrimination lawyer from Theory Law APC who can help them navigate the legal process.
+They can also consult with an experienced discrimination lawyer in Los Angeles from Theory Law APC who can help them navigate the legal process.

 1. The employee is pregnant or affected by a related medical condition.